Free whole life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Whole life insurance is a type of permanent life insurance that doesn’t expire.
 No matter when you die, your loved ones will receive a guaranteed tax-free payout in exchange for your premium payments.
-Whole life also includes a tax-deferred savings account from which you can borrow cash.
+Whole life also includes cash value, a tax-deferred savings account you can use to withdraw or borrow funds.
 The cash value earns interest at a fixed rate set by the insurer.

 How does whole life insurance work?